-Sweet and spicy Indian fruit salad recipe with tropical fruit mix and a simple dressing!
-With this healthy fruit chaat, you don’t have to tell your kids to eat fruits, they’re going to ask for more!
+Sweet and spicy fruit chaat recipe with tropical fruit mix and a simple dressing!
+With this easy Indian fruit salad, you don’t have to tell your kids to eat fruits, they’re going to ask for more!

-A HOLIDAY FRUIT SALAD made with TROPICAL FRUITS like mango, pomegranate and guava with fresh coconut flakes and a delicious 2-MINUTE HOMEMADE DRESSING.
-This dairy-free, low carb mango fruit salad is perfect for a crowd and is kid-friendly.
+Learn how to make fruit chaat with TROPICAL FRUITS like mango, pomegranate, guava and fresh coconut flakes and a delicious 2-MINUTE HOMEMADE DRESSING.
+This dairy-free mixed fruit chaat is perfect for a crowd and is kid-friendly.
 It can be put together within minutes for family gatherings and parties.
 More importantly, it LOOKS and TASTES great, without much effort.

 Guys, believe it or not, this is my go-to salad when I start craving something SWEET.
 In my opinion, this is the only SALAD that can replace a dessert!